microsoft/Pyjion/pep.rst

 CPython has always held the code maintenance and portability goals very highly.
-That has historically meant that if a proposal came forward that increased CPython's speed was proposed it had to be evaluated from the perspective of how much it complicated CPython's code base as well as whether it would work on most operating systems.
-The idea of adding a just-in-time compiler (JIT) to CPython has always been rejected due to either portability or code maintenance reasons.
+That has historically meant that if a proposal came forward that increased CPython's speed it had to be evaluated from the perspective of how much it complicated CPython's code base as well as whether it would work on most operating systems.
+The idea of adding a just-in-time compiler (JIT) to CPython has always been rejected due to either portability and/or code maintenance reasons.

 But we believe we have a solution to the common issues with adding a JIT to CPython.
 First, we do not want to add a JIT *directly* to CPython but instead an API that *allows* a JIT to be used.
-This alleviates the typical portability issue by simply not making it the responsibility of CPython to provide a JIT that works across at least across all major if not any platform that supports C89 + Amendment 1 (CPython's current portability requirement).
+This alleviates the typical portability issue by simply not making it the responsibility of CPython to provide a JIT that works across supported platforms.
 Exposing an API instead of using a specific JIT with CPython also allows for the best JIT to be used per platform and workload.
-Finally, it allows for easier experimentation by JIT authors with CPython to grow the potential ecosystem of JITs for CPython.
+Finally, it allows for easier experimentation with CPython by JIT authors.
+This could help facilitate an ecosystem of JITs for CPython.

 The second part of our solution for overcoming traditional objections at adding a JIT to CPython is to expose a *small* expansion of the C